colinchu27/lyft-up/README.md

 ## 📱 What is Lyft-Up?

 Lyft-Up is an iOS app that combines **clean workout tracking** with **social features** to help you and your friends stay consistent and motivated in the gym.
+This is my **first iOS app** that I built using **SwiftUI**.
+It's a personal project meant to solve a real user need I've experienced: making workouts more interactive, social, and accountable!

 Inspired by apps like **RepCount**, Lyft-Up lets you:
 - Build your own routines